Ajarmar/zeroprac/README.md

 ### Zero 2

 - Hold Select and press Start to bring up a stage select menu.
 Selecting a stage will bring you to it with the appropriate equipment/experience for that point in the route.
+  - Hold L when selecting a stage to get the appropriate hard mode equipment.
 - Hold Select and press L to return to the latest checkpoint.
 - Press Start during stage intro cutscenes to skip them.
 (Not available for other cutscenes.)
 - If you die, you can press Start to immediately return to the latest checkpoint without losing a life.